SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/concepts/2022-07-31-reverse-etl.markdown

 layout: post
 title:  "Reverse ETL"
 kicker: "Data Engineering"
-subtitle: "It's the process of designing and building systems for gathering vast quantities of raw operational data from a variety of sources and formats, analyzing, converting, and storing it at scale."
+subtitle: "Reverse ETL refers to the process of feeding processed data from a data warehouse or data lake back into business applications, such as Salesforce, for use in business operations and forecasting."
 image: assets/images/posts-cover-images/reverse-etl.jpg
 author: senthil
 published_on: 2022-07-31 00:00:00 +0530